ploomber/projects/debugging/README.md

 ```

-The error message provides us a lot of information: Our pipeline failed while trying to execute task `preprocess`.
+The error message provides us a lot of information: Our pipeline failed while executing task `preprocess`.
 Somewhere in our task's code we ran something that made scikit-learn crash.

 Let's take a look at the failing task's source code:
 <!-- #endregion -->